QuiltServerTools/DeltaLogger/README.md

 ## In Game Commands

 - `/dl inspect` turns diamond swords into an inspect tool.
 Whack a block or container to see recent interactions with the target.
-- `/dl inspect <pos>` will show database records for the block position provided.
+- `/dl inspect <pos>` Shows database records for the block position provided.
-- `/dl search <args>` Builds a database query with the parameters specified (Not working)
+- `/dl search <args>` Builds a database query with the parameters specified
+- `/dl sql (block|transaction) <query>` Runs a query on the database with the SQL specified

 ## Support

 Support can be obtained on the discord found [here](https://discord.gg/UxHnDWr)

 ## License

 Licensed under AGPL with additional linking permission.
 See LICENSE file.

+## Build

+Windows:
+`gradlew.bat build`
+Linux/macOS
+`./gradlew build`

+The mod jars are then found in `build/libs`

+## Contribute

+Feel free to fork and open a pull request with features you add.
+We do suggest asking on the discord about a feature before spending loads on time on it!